 The new roof will look very similar to the old one, using responsibly sourced slates that match the colour of the old ones as far as possible.
-The only real change will be the addition of an array of solar panels on the west side of the roof (the Station Road side of the building).
-Given the height of the building and the pitch of the roof, we hope that these will be as unobtrusive as possible.
+The only real change will be the addition of an array of photovoltaic tiles on the west side of the roof (the Station Road side of the building).
+These will look almost identical to the slates, and will be nearly invisible to passers-by anyway.

-The panels should create significant amounts of electricity, both for our own building and to feed back into the National Grid.
+These tiles should create a significant amounts of electricity, both for our own building and to feed back into the National Grid.
 The new roof will also incorporate modern insulation, which we hope will reduce our energy consumption.

 This commitment to reducing our energy use and helping create green electricity is part of our Church’s commitment to God’s creation, which we see through all of scripture:The earth is the Lord’s and all that is in it,